zedeus/OPF/README.md

 ## What is OPF?

 OPF is a project built to make automated pet-feeding easy.
 It's designed with a RaspberryPi (RPi), the official RPi camera module (PiCam), and a servomoter.
+It features a _quick feed_ button and a time schedule, which is checked every 10 minutes by a cronjob:

+`*/10 * * * * python /var/www/html/scripts/checkschedule.py`

 The web server has been optimized for both PCs and mobile devices using responsive design.
 It's based on the [RPi_Cam_Web_Interface](http://elinux.org/RPi-Cam-Web-Interface) project, which serves as a great out-of-the-box configuration for setting up an Apache server, that streams the PiCam using RaspiMJPEG.

 ## Screenshots